minbiocabanon/OTAUpdate/README.md

 - Load and build examples/OTA.ino sketch.
 Thanks to verbose info, you can copy, paste and rename precompiled file OTA.cpp.vxp into internal flash of the LinkIt ONE : OTA\b_OTA.cpp.vxp

+Then, your linkitone is ready to receive an update.
+When your program needs to be update over the air, proceed like this :

 - Load and build your final sketche.
 Get precompiled file and rename it update.vxp

 - Compute md5 file.
 On a Linux machine run this command